ockam

 • --at [NODE_NAME] (optional)

-Perform the command on the given NODE_NAME
+Perform the command on the given node

 • -a, --authorized [IDENTIFIERS] (optional)